 The College has its own investigator eligibility criteria detailed in the Investigator Eligibility Policy ROP-03 [pdf].
 The governing principle is that a funder’s investigator eligibility criteria will take precedence over College policy for that specific funding scheme only.
 Where no minimum eligibility requirements are stated by a funder, then College policy will determine the criteria.

 If the College has not received funding from an organisation before, Accounts Receivable (AR) will first need to be undertake a credit check before the new funder can be set up on the College’s finance system.
 Faculty Research Services will also carry out an ethical assessment of the new funder.
 These checks must be satisfactory before an award is formally accepted.

 Develop the Science Case

 The proposed activity must meet the Frascati definition of research and satisfy the public benefit test i.e. the research should be conducted for the public benefit and not solely for self-interest or for private or commercial consumption.
 For further information see What counts as Research?

-Principal Investigators should note that the College prohibits research funded by the tobacco industry and the use of classified research or materials.
-There are other non-standard application processes with potential for complexity which should also be considered.
+Principal Investigators should note that some research may be restricted or prohibited.
+More information can be found on the Imperial Research Codes of Practice page.
+There are also other non-standard application processes with potential for complexity which should also be considered.
 The proposed research should meet the ethical standards of conduct and behaviour outlined in the College’s Ethics Code, as well as giving due consideration to the collection, use and storage of data in line with the General Data Protection Regulation (GDPR).

 Please consider the impact (an effect, change or benefit beyond academia) and significance of your research proposal.
 Some funders may ask for a separate statement on impact, but even they do not, it is good practice to include this as part of the proposal.